-I am a freelance journalist who was based in Los Angeles for eight years writing about the entertainment industry for the likes of Vanity Fair, Variety, Vulture and other publications of that ilk (not all beginning with V).
+I am a freelance journalist who was based in Los Angeles for eight years writing about the entertainment industry for the likes of Vanity Fair, Esquire UK, Variety and The Washington Post.

-Three years ago, I put my belongings in storage and began the life of a digital nomad, writing personal essays, travel pieces, cultural and human interest stories and adventurous tales.
-Now, I've hung up my nomadic shoes and am living in London completing my Masters in Creative Nonfiction.
-I still travel around Europe and chase stories as much as possible because, let's be honest, the travel bug never does go away.
+Four years ago, I put my belongings in storage and began the life of a digital nomad, writing personal essays, travel pieces, cultural and human interest stories and adventurous tales.
+Now, I've hung up my nomadic shoes and am living in London.
+I've completed my Masters in Creative Nonfiction and am seeking representation for my first memoir.

 I am also a copywriter and producer when the right situation calls for it.